Action Guide

 • Proposals for Net-Zero Strategic Projects, Accelerating CO2 capture and storage, facilitating access to markets, Net-Zero Industry Academies, accelerated permitting, Net-Zero Europe Platform and the European Hydrogen Bank.

-The CRM Act aims at securing the EU’s supply of CRMs necessary to power the transition.
-The main provisions include:
+The CRM Act aims to secure the EU’s supply of CRMs necessary to power the transition.
+Main provisions include:

 • Extract more in Europe – 10% by 2030.